standard-aaron/reproduce_sor_2016/data/README.md

+# Data Details

-This file explains the data used in the paper in details
+This file explains the data used in the paper in details.